normj/DotnetCdkProjects/README.md

-# Collection of CDK Projects
+# Collection of .NET CDK Projects

 This repository is intended to be my collection of .NET CDK projects.
-My goal is to sharing for educational purposes but I make no claims these projects are production quality.
+My goal is to share for educational purposes but I make no claims these projects are production quality.

 |Name | Description |